samsquire/mazzle-starter/README.md

 # Notes

  * Instances have a volume service which mount volumes using the instance tags -- rather than using Terraform.

-# Todo

-* Centralised logging
-* Put Prometheus on its own box
-* Audit

 # Expanded lifecycle pipeline